LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 default is :py:`'Free run'`.
 The only arguments left for the user to set are thus the getter and the setter methods.
 This trigger setting appears in the configuration window just like any other setting, and can be accessed and modified in the code as well.
-It is really just a normal setting, but with a pre-determined name and choices !
+It has a predefined name and set of choices.

 When set to :py:`'Free run'` mode, the camera should acquire images without needing an external trigger.
 When set to :py:`'Hardware'`, the camera should only acquire images when receiving a hardware trigger.
-What is more interesting is definitely the :py:`'Hdw after config'` mode : when set, the camera stays in free run mode as long as the configuration window is opened, but switches to hardware trigger mode as soon as the window is closed ! **This way, you can** **adjust the various settings interactively in the configuration window, but** **still use the hardware trigger mode for the test** !
+What is more interesting The :py:`'Hdw after config'` mode keeps the camera in free run mode as long as the configuration window is opened, but switches to hardware trigger mode as soon as the window closes.
+This permits interactive configuration followed by hardware-triggered acquisition during the test.

 As mentioned above, the user still has to define the getter and setter methods.
 For the setter, both the :py:`'Free run'` and :py:`'Hdw after config'` settings